microsoft/code-with-engineering-playbook/source-control/git.md

 ### Working with secrets (such as storage keys)

-The best way to avoid leaking secrets is to store them in local/private files which will be excluded from being tracked in git.
-This is done by configuring the [.gitignore](https://git-scm.com/docs/gitignore) file.
+The best way to avoid leaking secrets is to store them in local/private files and exclude these from  git tracking with a [.gitignore](https://git-scm.com/docs/gitignore) file.
 E.g. the following pattern will exclude all files with the extension `.private.config`:

 ```bash